side-projects-42/Resource-Store-2/GOOGLE/filesystem-proposal/doc/src/filesystem-proposal.md

 #### 1.6.2.1 <span id="path-Conversions-to-native-format">`path` argument format conversions</span> \[path.fmt.cvt\]

-> <table><colgroup><col style="width: 100%" /></colgroup><tbody><tr class="odd"><td>[<em>Note:</em> The format conversions described in this section are never applied on POSIX or Windows based operating systems:<ul><li>The generic format is acceptable as a native path.</li><li>There is no need to distinguish between native format and generic format arguments.</li><li>Paths for regular files and paths for directories share the same syntax.</li></ul><p> <em>-- end note</em>]</p></td></tr></tbody></table>
+> <table><colgroup><col style="width: 100%" /></colgroup><tbody><tr class="odd"><td>[<em>Note:</em> The format conversions described in this section are never applied on POSIX or Windows based operating systems:<ul><li>The generic format is acceptable as a native path.</li><li>There is no need to distinguish between native format and generic format arguments.</li><li>Paths for regular files and paths for directories share the same syntax.</li></ul><p> <em>– end note</em>]</p></td></tr></tbody></table>
 >
-Member functions arguments that take character sequences representing paths may use the generic pathname format grammar (\[[path.generic](#path.generic)\]) or the [native pathname format](#fs.def.native).
+> Member functions arguments that take character sequences representing paths may use the generic pathname format grammar (\[[path.generic](#path.generic)\]) or the [native pathname format](#fs.def.native).
 If and only if such arguments are in the generic format and the generic format is not acceptable to the operating system as a native path, conversion to native format shall be performed during the processing of the argument.

 > \[*Note:* Some operating systems may have no unambiguous way to distinguish between native format and generic format arguments.
 This is by design as it simplifies use for operating systems that do not require disambiguation.
-An implementation for an operating system where disambiguation is required is permitted as an extension to distinguish between the formats. *-- end note*\]
+An implementation for an operating system where disambiguation is required is permitted as an extension to distinguish between the formats. *– end note*\]

 If the native format requires paths for regular files to be formatted differently from paths for directories, the path shall be treated as a directory path if last element is *directory-separator*, otherwise it shall be treated as a regular file path.

 #### 1.6.2.2 `path` type and encoding conversions \[<span id="path.arg.convert">path.type.cvt</span>\]

-For member function arguments that take character sequences representing paths and for member functions returning strings, value type and encoding conversion is performed if the value type of the argument or return differs from ` path::value_type` <span class="underline">or either type is `char`</span>.
+For member function arguments that take character sequences representing paths and for member functions returning strings, value type and encoding conversion is performed if the value type of the argument or return differs from `path::value_type` <span class="underline">or either type is `char`</span>.
 Encoding and method of conversion for the argument <span class="underline">to be converted from</span> or the return value <span class="underline">to be converted to</span> is determined by its value type:

 > -   `char`: <span class="underline">Conversion is performed by calling the `codecvt` facet determined by calling the returned value of the either the `cvt` argument if present or calling `path::codecvt()` if not present.
 The encoding of the argument being converted from or the return value being converted to is determined by the called `codecvt` facet.</span>
 >
 >     \[*Note:* <s>The intent is to supply the same behavior</s> <span class="underline">These conversion rules result in default behavior that is the same</span> as other C and C++ standard library functions that perform file operations using narrow character strings to identify paths.
-Changing this <span class="underline">default</span> behavior would be surprising and break much existing code. *--end note*\]
+Changing this <span class="underline">default</span> behavior would be surprising and break much existing code. *–end note*\]
 >
 >     *<span style="background-color: #E0E0E0">The native encoding for narrow character paths varies considerably:</span>*
 >
 >     -   *<span style="background-color: #E0E0E0">Apple OS X always uses UTF-8.</span>*